pjcevans/homepage-1.0-deprecated/README.md

 ### What

-A simple blog recording self-study progression
+A simple blog recording self-study progression.
+[Link to the current build](https://pjcevans.github.io/)

 ### Why